natalie-kate/music_to_my_ears/README.md

 ## Challenges
    These are aspects of the development that took me a while to figure out due to inexperience.
-   - Changing product models after I'd initially migrated<br>
+   - Changing product models after I'd initially migrated.
+I added more fields to two of my models, migrated and it didn't seem to register that this change had happened.<br>
        + <span style="color: grey;">Solution: Deleted the added fields migrated and then added them again and remigrated </span>
    - Getting logic to work for only showing add to basket button if not in basket or quantity in basket was less than quantity available.
 Tried loads of different things including template tags.
        + <span style="color: grey;">Solution: Got the infomration in views and passed in to template in context.